Rogdham/pyzstd/index.rst

         Maximum allowed back-reference distance, expressed as power of 2, ``1 << windowLog`` bytes.

-        This will set a memory budget for streaming decompression, with larger values requiring more memory and typically compressing more.
+        Larger values requiring more memory and typically compressing more.

+        This will set a memory budget for streaming decompression.
+Using a value greater than ``ZSTD_WINDOWLOG_LIMIT_DEFAULT`` requires explicitly allowing such size at streaming decompression stage, see :py:attr:`DParameter.windowLogMax`. ``ZSTD_WINDOWLOG_LIMIT_DEFAULT`` is 27 in zstd v1.4.8, means 128 MiB (1 << 27).

         Must be clamped between ``ZSTD_WINDOWLOG_MIN`` and ``ZSTD_WINDOWLOG_MAX``.

         Special: value ``0`` means "use default windowLog", then the value is dynamically set, see "W" column in this `v1.4.8 table <https://github.com/facebook/zstd/blob/v1.4.8/lib/compress/zstd_compress.c#L4971-L5076>`_.

-        Note: Using a windowLog greater than ``ZSTD_WINDOWLOG_LIMIT_DEFAULT`` requires explicitly allowing such size at streaming decompression stage, the constant is ``27`` in zstd v1.4.8, means 128 MiB (1 << 27).

     .. py:attribute:: hashLog